 European colonizers assumed the dwellings were connected to the famous Aztec emperor, so Montezuma Castle got its inaccurate name.

-Montezuma Castle is perched some 27 meters up a limestone cliff and possibly built so high to escape annual floods.
+Montezuma Castle is perched some 27 meters up a limestone cliff and was possibly built so high to escape annual floods.
 But at some point, it was abandoned – maybe because of drought or clashes with the Yavapai.

 Wupatki National Monument